OFFTKP/felix86/docs/how-to-use.md

   - `felix86 /path/to/rootfs/program`
   - `felix86 /program`                   (will search inside rootfs only)
   - `/path/to/rootfs/program`            (make sure it's not a script, otherwise run it with felix86 prepended)
+  - `/path/to/program`                   (running programs outside the rootfs will prompt you to trust the directory)
 - If your GPU has x86/x86-64 drivers then they will be automatically used.
 Many RISC-V boards come with iGPUs that don't have x86 drivers and felix86 is not able to use them currently.
 - The environment variable `FELIX86_ALWAYS_TSO=1` may be necessary for Unity games, random crashes may occur without it
 - Not all games are going to work.
 If something doesn't work, open an issue on github!